 The extension is present for a CRL entry for a Root CA or Subordinate CA Certificate, including Cross Certificates.
-Supported values are keyCompromise (1), affiliationChanged (3), superseded (4), cessationOfOperation (5).
+Supported values are keyCompromise (1), affiliationChanged (3), superseded (4), cessationOfOperation (5), privilegeWithdrawn (9).

 The extension may be present for a CRL entry for a Subscriber end entity Certificate.
-Supported values are keyCompromise (1), affiliationChanged (3), superseded (4), certificateHold (6).
-The value certificateHold (6) is not supported for SSL Certificates.
-The value keyCompromise (1) is not supported for SSL Certificates revoked via ACME protocols.
+Supported values are keyCompromise (1), affiliationChanged (3), superseded (4), cessationOfOperation (5), certificateHold (6), privilegeWithdrawn (9).

+The value certificateHold (6) is not supported for SSL, Code Signing or S/MIME BR (strict profile) Certificates.